kuangyu0801/kuangyu0801.github.io/README.md

 Take a great photo
 Edit your headline
 Draft a compelling summary:
+- 1~2 sentences about who you are
+- 3~5 sentences about experience top skills
+- 1-2 setences about future goal and how other members can engage with me.
 Add your industry
 Detail your work experience
 Add examples of your work/company